Chapter 54:

 Someone else is raiding this place.

-A minute after Mania and the Raven had descended to the prison cells, the Paladins were ready to conduct their raid on the venue.
+One minute after Mania and the Raven had started to move, the Paladins were about to raid the venue.

-Since the Great Disaster had begun, the Paladins in Stonefall had been investigating all potential leads on who was behind it, including the Sons of Tartarus.
-During their investigations, Isabella and Christoph had learned of the slave auction house purely by coincidence.
+Since the start of the Great Disaster, the Paladins in Stonefall had been investigating all the potential culprits and victims, chief among them the Sons of Tartarus.
+During their investigations, Christoph and Isabella had learned of the auction house purely by coincidence.

-They’d been tailing some known members of the Sons and seen them enter the building, then Isabella and Christoph had snuck in and discovered its true nature.
+They’d tailed some known members of the Sons and seen them entering the building; later that night, Christoph had snuck in and discovered its true nature.

-Now, on the eve of a new auction about to begin, Lawrence, Christoph and two hundred other Paladins had surrounded the building.
+Now, on the eve of a new auction, Lawrence, Christoph and two hundred Paladins had surrounded the building.

 Half would charge in and secure the building; the rest would stay on the perimeter and prevent anyone inside from escaping.

-He peaked out of the alleyway and saw eight armed guards by the entrance, scanning their surroundings for any threats.
+He peaked out of the alleyway and saw eight muscular guards by the entrance, scanning their surroundings for any threats.

 If the Sons of Tartarus hadn’t lost Sylvan’s intelligence network, then they would’ve known days in advance of when the Paladins were going to raid them.

-Lawrence took a deep breath, exhaled, then yelled, “Charge!”
+Lawrence took a deep breath, then yelled, “Charge!”

 The Paladins burst out of the alleyways and easily cut down the guards outside.
 Then, per their orders, half charged into the venue and the rest surrounded the building.